marcelropos/HM-DiscordBot/Bot.md

 1. Initialize the verification by giving the University issued email and sending a code to that email address
 2. Give the code received by email.
 If the code is correct for that user, he gets verified automatically

+The codes will only be saved in memory since this is a quick process and it doesn't make sense to save them between restarts.

+It will also verify that user on any other server with the Bot where the student is.

 ### Verify automatically